John Wick: Chapter 3 – Parabellum (soundtrack): Critical reception

-Zanobard Reviews gave 8/10 to the score album, saying "Tyler Bates’ score to John Wick: Chapter 3 – Parabellum (what a title by the way) is pretty great.
+Zanobard Reviews gave the album a score of eight out of ten, saying "Tyler Bates' score to John Wick: Chapter 3 – Parabellum (what a title by the way) is pretty great.
 It continues in the same musical vein as the first two scores, using that unique mixture of electronics and a rather gloomy tone to both emphasize the dark character of Wick and get across the particularly dramatic nature of the films as well.
 This third entry also adds some new and rather interesting thematic ideas to the world of John Wick and then expertly mixes them with the original themes, and this combined with some near breathtaking action setpieces not only makes Parabellum a highly enjoyable album, but also the best John Wick score so far."
-Film Music Central called the score as "edgy, it’s fast-paced, but it also slows down when necessary, and it fits the film’s world perfectly" and continued "we like how Bates can insert slow moments out of nowhere, it’s easy to forget about them since most of the film is devoted to fights, but the slow moments are just as beautiful".
+Film Music Central called the score as "edgy, it's fast-paced, but it also slows down when necessary, and it fits the film's world perfectly" and continued "we like how Bates can insert slow moments out of nowhere, it's easy to forget about them since most of the film is devoted to fights, but the slow moments are just as beautiful".